Photo of my journal on the table featuring my Low Buy Year Plan

 • Reduce takeout food by planning my meals in advance

-• Actually using clothes I already have, books I bought but haven’t read, makeup I haven’t used up
+• Actually using clothes I already have, books I bought but haven’t read, and makeup I haven’t used up

-• Reviewing all monthly subscriptions I have
+• Reviewing all the monthly subscriptions I have

 Small changes that can help you save money and have a successful low buy year.